 The Minnesota State Fair has been held at its current site since 1885.
 There were some years when the fair was not held because of war, disease or logistical reasons.
 These years are: 1861 (Civil War) 1862 (Civil and Indian War) 1893 (Columbian Exposition) 1945 (fuel shortage because of WWII) and the last time the fair was not held was in 1946 due to an outbreak of Polio.
-Beginning in 1975, the fair has a 12 day run each year ending with Labor Day.
-Thus since 1975, the fair begins on a Thursday in August.
-Before 1975 the fair was held for shorter durations (eleven days from 1972 to 1974, ten days from 1939 to 1971, eight days from 1919 to 1938 and six days from 1885 to 1918)
+The fair has a 12 day run each year ending with Labor Day.
+Thus the fair begins on a Thursday in August.
+The State Fair in 2010 runs from August 26 to September 6.

 On average it rains about 3 to 4 days during the fair's 12 day run.
 The wettest fair was in 1977 with 9.48 inches, and the driest fair was 2003 with only .02 inch of rain.

 The 2010 Minnesota State Fair ranged from pleasant to warm.
 Two days were in the 90's.
 The warmest day was August 29th with 94 degrees.
 There was one really cool day too with a high temperature of 61 degrees on September 3.
 There was measurable precipitation on only three days, with the wettest day on September 2 with .74 inches measured at the Twin Cities International Airport.